BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/Easier ECLIPSE and EOS/README.md

 * Stock Difficulty

 You can use the last option to have one of the bosses remain unchanged, if you'd only wanted to nerf one of the two.
+The "Easier" default is the one which intends to have the bosses still be quite dangerous.

 Note that this mod doesn't address all aspects of the boss fights -- EOS will still be out of range of beam lasers, and the stomp damage from ECLIPSE is probably mostly unchanged, for instance.
-I'm also not especially good at balancing in general, so if you feel that anything in here goes too far, or not far enough (for the given selection), definitely let me know and I can tweak the values in here.
+The overall strategy during the fights will not change much either.
+EOS's Eye of Helios attack will remain quite devastating, for instance, so stay out of the way.

+It's perhaps worth noting that this has only really been tested in Normal mode.

 Usage
 =====